openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 ## vp_token and Response Types

-Whether `vp_token` is provided to the Client in the Authorization Response or Token Response depends on the response type used in the request (see (#vp_token_request)).
+Whether `vp_token` is provided to the Client in the Authorization Response or Token Response depends on the Response Type used in the request (see (#vp_token_request)).

-- If the response type value is `vp_token` or `vp_token id_token`, the `vp_token` is provided in the authorization response, with or without Self-Issued ID Token as defined in [@!SIOPv2].
+- If the Response Type value is `vp_token` or `vp_token id_token`, the `vp_token` is provided in the Authorization Response, with or without Self-Issued ID Token as defined in [@!SIOPv2].
-- In all other cases, such as when response type is `code`, when the parameter `presentation_definition` is present in the Authorization Request, the `vp_token` is provided in the Token Response.
+- In all other cases, such as when Response Type is `code`, when the parameter `presentation_definition` is present in the Authorization Request, the `vp_token` is provided in the Token Response.

 ## Response Type vp_token {#response_type_vp_token}

-This specification defines the response type `vp_token`.
+This specification defines the Response Type `vp_token`.

-The response type `vp_token` can be used with different response modes as defined in [@!OAuth.Responses].
+The Response Type `vp_token` can be used with different Response Modes as defined in [@!OAuth.Responses].
 The default encoding is `fragment`, i.e. the Authorization Response parameters are encoded in the fragment added to the `redirect_uri` when redirecting back to the Client.

-When response type is `vp_token`, response consists of the following parameters:
+When Response Type is `vp_token`, response consists of the following parameters:

 * `vp_token` REQUIRED.
 String parameter that MUST either contain a single Verifiable Presentation or an array of Verifiable Presentations.
 Each Verifiable Presentation MUST be represented as a JSON string (that is a Base64url encoded value) or a JSON object depending on a format as defined in Annex E of [@!OpenID.VCI].
 If Appendix E of [@!OpenID.VCI] defines a rule for encoding the respective credential format in the credential response, this rules MUST also be followed when encoding credentials of this format in the `vp_token` response parameter.
 Otherwise, this specification does not require any additional encoding when a credential format is already represented as a JSON object or a JSON string.
 * `presentation_submission`.
 REQUIRED.
 The `presentation_submission` element as defined in [@!DIF.PresentationExchange] links the input descriptor identifiers in the corresponding request to the respective Verifiable Presentations within the VP Token.
 The root of the path expressions in the descriptor map is the respective Verifiable Presentation, pointing to the respective Verifiable Credentials.